-Explore the best trails near Casa Grande with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Casa Grande with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 Trail itself is a decent fitness run, but I always take the bolt trail up (it comes off the left side of the road after the first wash).
 Follow the spine of the mountain all the way to the flag.
 Definitely not easy, but not the most difficult either.
 It's local for me, so I try to do this one at least once a week.